SecretFoundation/SecretWebsiteContent/ecosystem/overview.md

 #### Announcement

-### Secret Network<br>Ecosystem Update:<br>March 2021
+### Secret Network<br>Ecosystem Update:<br>April 2021

-SecretSwap $SEFI genesis.
-Over $90M in TVL.
-Upcoming bridges to BSC, Monero, and more.
-Record tx's and gas use.
-First Secret Grant awarded for NFT development.
-And so much more from March!
+April brought substantial growth to Secret DeFi ($50M+ in liquidity on SecretSwap), the completion of Secret NFTs, a bridge via Plasm to Polkadot, and so much more.
+Catch up on an exciting month on the Secret Blog!

 <next-button class="turquoise" tag="Read more" to="/blog/secret-network-ecosystem-update-april-2021">